Paubox/paubox-php/README.md

 $ composer require paubox/paubox-php
 ```

+  Note: The examples below make use of [vlucas/phpdotenv](https://github.com/vlucas/phpdotenv).
+Consult the project's instructions on how to install if you want to use `.env` files.

 ### Getting Paubox API Credentials

 You will need to have a Paubox account.
 You can [sign up here](https://www.paubox.com/join/see-pricing?unit=messages).